databrary/design/ridir-16/narrative.md

 ##### Project 3.1 Make existing Databrary functionality for storing coding manuals more salient to users

-Databrary currently allows users to upload materials that apply across a study -- coding manuals, data files, sample images -- in word processing, spreadsheet, PDF and other formats.
+Databrary currently allows users to upload materials that apply across a study (such as coding manuals, data files, and sample images) in word processing, spreadsheet, PDF, and other formats.
 Relatively few researchers use this capability now to upload coding manuals, but some may not understand how doing so enhances the value of a shared study to others.
-The project team will explore making design and styling changes to the site that make coding manuals visually distinctive when they are uploaded.
+The project team will make design and styling changes to the site that render coding manuals visually distinctive when they are uploaded.
-The team will also explore making changes to the site's documentation, especially in the study design and active/self-curation portions, so that users are encouraged to upload coding manuals early on in the research process.
+The team will also make changes to the site’s documentation, especially in the study design and active/self-curation portions, so that users are encouraged to upload coding manuals early in the research process.

 ##### Project 3.2: Design back-end representation of coding manual information

-While coding manuals are useful, unless the information contained in them can be extracted and linked to a dataset, their value is reduced.
+Although coding manuals are useful, unless the information contained in them can be extracted and linked to a dataset, their value is reduced.
-Since parsing coding manual documents in varied and unstructured formats poses a serious challenge, we will start with a simpler approach.
+Because parsing coding manual documents in varied and unstructured formats poses a serious challenge, we will start with a simpler approach.
-Staff will enhance Databrary's back-end data model and front-end interface to allow code definitions and other information contained in coding manuals to be entered manually into a structured set of fields.
+Staff will enhance Databrary’s back-end data model and front-end interface to allow code definitions and other information contained in coding manuals to be entered manually into a structured set of fields.
-Project staff will need to modify Databrary's data model to allow the additional coding manual text to be associated with particular datasets.
+Project staff will need to modify Databrary’s data model to allow the additional coding manual text to be associated with particular datasets.
-As mentioned previously, with the exception of transcripts, most codes consist of single alphanumeric characters.
+With the exception of transcripts, most codes consist of single alphanumeric characters.
 By linking richer, text-based code definitions to datasets, researchers can search Databrary for datasets that target specific phenomena, then preview the search results to assess the relevance of the shared data to a particular question of interest.
 Researchers can compare code definitions across shared datasets to evaluate their clarity and consistency or initiate conversations among colleagues about opportunities to achieve consensus around conceptual ontologies.
-Like Projects 1.1-6 Project 3.2 builds on the Apache solr-based search engine already implemented in Databrary.
+Like Projects 1.1-6 Project 3.2 builds on the Apache Solr-based search engine already implemented in Databrary.
 This will also lay the groundwork for potential future enhancements to Databrary that involve linking code definitions to specific codes.

 ##### Project 3.3: Design user interfaces for uploading and visualizing coding manual information.

 Coding tools vary in the extent to which they capture and store code definitions.
-For example, Datavyu does not store code definition information at all.
+For example, Datavyu does not currently store code definition information.
 CHAT-formatted files employ a structured set of well-defined keywords that describe the content of speech transcripts and other metadata such as the speaker and context, and user-defined codes that are usually tagged as comments.
 Transana, Mangold Interact, and Noldus Observer XT allow code definition information to be stored within the coding files or in linked files, but the tools limit the amount of text stored in code description fields.
 As a result, even when a tool stores brief code definitions, researchers regularly augment them with more elaborate definitions contained in coding manuals.